-- In the past few years, a new version of BLAS has been released, developed by Kazushige Goto (currently at UT Austin). - This version is unusual, because instead of optimizing for cache, it optimizes for the Translation Lookaside Buffer (TLB), which is a special little cache that often is ignored by software developers. - Goto realized that optimizing for the TLB would be more efficient than optimizing for cache.
+- This version is unusual, because instead of optimizing for cache, it optimizes for the Translation Lookaside Buffer (TLB), which is a special little cache that often is ignored by software developers. - Goto realized that optimizing for the TLB would be more efficient than optimizing for cache.

-ATLAS vs. BLAS Performance
+ATLAS vs. Generic BLAS